What is Dyspareunia?

 Because there’s only one hallmark symptom, namely pain, knowing the characteristics of your pain helps determine the cause.
 Knowing the cause helps your doctor make a quick diagnosis and prescribe treatment that lets you get back to your normal life as soon as possible.

 Reaching a Diagnosis

-Whether you’re in Rego Park or Forest Hills, New York, the best gynecologist in Queens can diagnose and treat your condition.
-Seek a knowledgeable and experienced gynecologist near you that can not only treat you, but answer all of your questions and improve your quality of life.
+Whether you’re in Rego Park or Forest Hills, New York, the best gynecologists in Queens that are part of the Forest Hills Medical Services can diagnose and treat your condition.

 Your doctor reaches a diagnosis of dyspareunia through a thorough history, examination and relevant tests.
 Knowing when your pain started and where you feel it gives your gynecologist clues about your condition.
 Other information — about medications, habits, treatments or surgeries you’ve had — paint a clearer picture.
 Tests can range from blood tests to ultrasounds.
 In some cases, a biopsy may be necessary to rule out other causes.

 Talk to your doctor if you’re having painful intercourse.
 Treatments focus on the cause, and can help eliminate or lessen this common problem.
 Your gynecologist in Queens, NYC has answers when sex hurts, your vagina burns after sex or you experience internal vaginal pain during intercourse.
 Visit your local gynecology practice in Forest Hills or Rego Park, Queens to discuss the various dyspareunia treatments available for painful sex.